pingidentity/pingidentity-devops-getting-started/docs/deployVault.md

 # Deploy Hashicorp Vault

-This is an example of how you can use Hashicorp Vault (Vault) with PingFederate and PingAccess to manage their corresponding master keys (`pf.pwk` and `pa.pwk`).
+This is an example of deploying Hashicorp Vault (Vault) with PingFederate and PingAccess to manage their corresponding master keys (`pf.pwk` and `pa.pwk`).
 Using Vault, you can also manage license files, DevOps keys, product secrets, and others.

 ## What you'll do

-You'll clone the Vault Helm chart to deploy a near-production environment to validate and manage Ping Identity product master keys, license files, devops keys, and various secrets.
+You'll clone the Vault Helm chart to deploy a near-production environment to validate and manage the product master keys, product secrets, and authentication policies.

 ## Prerequisites